tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/4/Activities/03-Solidity-Functions/README.md

 Open [Remix](http://remix.ethereum.org/), import the [starter files](Unsolved/), and perform the following code drills.
 Once you finish, compile the files to ensure the code works.

-1. Create a contract named `LatestTrade` that contains:
+1. Use the `latest_trade.sol` file to create a contract named `LatestTrade` that contains:

     * A string variable `coin` with the value `XRP` assigned to it.